 There is a small house just after you cross the valley but it is very overgrown and I couldn’t figure out its purpose.
 Around this area, you can find several viewpoints to look down on the entire valley.

 The trail takes a small detour to a stunning area where the jungle takes over as it surrounds a beautiful little waterfall that pours down into a natural swimming pool.
-During the rainy season there are multiple falls in this area but as I visited in the middle of summer, there was just the one watefall to admire.
+During the rainy season, there are multiple falls in this area but as I visited in the middle of summer, there was just one waterfall to admire.